rohanwaghmaree05/cv_for_genAI/README.md

-# cv_for_genAI
-Python Imaging Library with NumPy (CV_for_GenAI)
+Overview
-A project demonstrating image processing using PIL and NumPy.
-Key features include loading, manipulating, and filtering images, and integrating these processes with Generative AI applications.
+This project explores image processing techniques using Python Imaging Library (PIL) and NumPy.
+It focuses on manipulating and enhancing images, and integrating these capabilities with Generative AI applications.

-Key Technologies: PIL, NumPy, Matplotlib

-Usage: Clone the repo, install dependencies, and explore the image processing capabilities.
+Features
+Image Loading & Display: Load and view images using PIL.
+Manipulation: Resize, crop, and rotate images.
+Pixel Operations: Modify pixel values with NumPy.
+Filters & Enhancements: Apply various filters to improve image quality.
+AI Integration: Preprocess images for use in Generative AI models.